-THE minimum charter requirement for a Kiwanis club is fifty members.
-But after a careful survey and with the approval of the District Governor and the International Board of Trustees, the minimum requirement may be reduced to any number under fifty but not less than twenty-five members.
+THE minimum charter requirement for a Kiwanis L club is fifty members.
+But after a careful survey by a Field Service Representative and with the approval of the District Governor and the International Board of Trustees, the minimum requirement may be reduced to any number under fifty but not less than twenty-five members.

 In the case of clubs with charter memberships of from twenty-five to thirty-four members special conditions are required.
 For the sake of a healthy growth, the addition of new members is limited to two members per quarter during the first year of the club's existence.
-And to insure financial soundness, it is urged that the annual dues be not less than twenty dollars instead of the permissible minimum of ten dollars.
+And to insure financial soundness the annual dues of such clubs are required to be not less than twenty dollars instead of the ordinary minimum of fifteen dollars.

-Most clubs, large or small, new or old, find it a sound financial policy to fix the annual dues at some figure above the required minimum.
-The slight extra expense to each member contributes wonderfully to the ability of the club to undertake many forms of effective service and makes assessments for extras almost unknown in Kiwanis.
-So this financial suggestion for clubs of minimum charter membership is in line with the best financial practice of the most successful clubs, even of much larger membership.
+Most clubs, large or small, new or old, find it a sound financial policy to fix the annual dues at some figure above the required minimum. slight extra expense to each member contributes wonderfully to the ability of the club to undertake many forms of effective service and makes assessments for extras almost unknown in Kiwanis.
+So this financial requirement for clubs of minimum charter membership is in line with the best financial practice of the most successful clubs, even of much larger membership.